Need help?

 How are THP projects priced?

 The pricing of thermal hydrolysis projects depends on a variety of factors, including the size and model of the THP system, its unique features, the inclusion of complementary equipment, delivery costs, whether or not Cambi is hired directly or via a contractor, and many more.
-A customized quote is achieved through a collaborative effort between Cambi and the municipality or utility in question.
+A customised quote is achieved through a collaborative effort between Cambi and the municipality or utility in question.

 Thermal hydrolysis

-What's thermal hydrolysis?
+What is thermal hydrolysis?

 Which utilities can use thermal hydrolysis ?

-What's the output of thermal hydrolisis?
+What is the output of thermal hydrolisis?

 Products